6 Steps to Earning Serious Cashback

 NatWest Rewards Current Account – 2% back on household bills with eligible providers (gas, electric, council tax, water, TV, phones), variable % cashback on spending with partner retailers plus £125 for switching. £2 monthly fee applies.

 American Express Preferred Rewards Gold Credit Card 1 point (worth about 1%) for every £1 spent, plus 20,000 points bonus (see step 2) + travel perks.
 Free in year 1, £140 thereafter (can be cancelled at any time).
-Click here for referral link and further details.
+Click here for referral link or here for our review and further details.

 M&S Bank MasterCard – 2 points per £1 spent (worth 1%) in year 1, plus £25 in vouchers/points.
 1 point per £1 spent (0.5%) from year 2 onwards.
 No fee.